 COVID-19 Resources and Information

 We'd love to hear from you!
-Please take a moment to provide feedback about school reopening and the GWCS reopening plan, which can be found here.
+Please take a moment to provide feedback about our 2021-2022 Health and Safety Plan here!

 COVID-19 affects different people in different ways.
 Infected people have had a wide range of symptoms reported – from mild symptoms to severe illness